Monitor Honeycomb Refinery

 Collector Metrics

-The collector refers to Refinery’s mechanism that intercepts and collects traces in a circular buffer.
+The collector refers to Refinery’s mechanism that intercepts and collects traces in a buffer.
 Ideally, it holds onto each trace until the root span has arrived.
 At that point, Refinery sends the trace to the sampler to make a decision whether to keep or drop the trace.
 In some cases, Refinery may have to make a sampling decision on the trace before the root span arrives.

 collect_cache_entries_*